Rick DiBernardo: Professional career

 offered him a tryout.
 DiBernardo signed with the Rams for "about minimum wage" as a reserve linebacker and long snapper.
 He played in three games for Los Angeles, and had two fumble recoveries.
 The Rams released DiBernardo along with nine other players in the beginning of September.

 Personal life

 In 2008, DiBernardo worked as a mutual fund regional vice president in Orange County, CA and as a part-time college football referee.

-He has three daughters with their mother Mollie.

-He has a wonderful daughter named Katie.

-AND a great stepdaughter, famous journalist Maeve.